Bad to the Bone

 - Joe Cocker and The Who will surely live out their days comfortably on the royalties from "Feelin' Alright" and "Won't Get Fooled Again" on Every.
 Single.
 Movie.
 Trailer.

-- "Fortunate Son" by Creedence Clearwater Revival in any Vietnam movie or game.
+- "Fortunate Son" by Creedence Clearwater Revival from Willy and the Poor Boys in any Vietnam movie or game.

 - Hell, it even showed up in the Vietnam segment of Forrest Gump.